-- Available background studies including the North Markham FUA SWS and Berczy Glen and Angus Glen MESPs were reviewed to summarize geomorphic information, including meander belt dimensions, in relation to watercourses within the Class EA Study Area. - A scoped field investigation was undertaken within the Warden Avenue ROW to confirm existing geomorphic conditions.
-Rapid assessment results indicated that watercourse conditions generally remain consistent with those reported through background studies. - A 55 m meander belt dimension was recommended for Reach BE1A using a desktop approach.
+- Available background studies including the North Markham FUA SWS and Berczy Glen and Angus Glen MESPs were reviewed to summarize geomorphic information in relation to watercourses within the Study Area. - A scoped field investigation was undertaken within the Kennedy Road ROW to confirm existing geomorphic conditions along Reach BR1-1b of Bruce Creek.
+Rapid assessment results indicated that: - The reach was in a state of transition (RGA score of 0.21) with widening noted as the dominant mode of adjustment. - The channel was in good ecological health (RSAT score of 29), with channel stability noted as the primary limiting factor. - Down's model scored this reach "U undercutting". - A 100 m meander belt dimension was recommended for Reach BR1-1b using a desktop approach.
 This analysis was undertaken to address a data gap in the background studies and inform the determination of Redside Dace occupied habitat limits within the Class EA Study Area.